st-fedotov/quiver/README.md

 - **Hilbert functions**: Compute Hilbert functions for a quiver Grassmannian
 - **Support for A_n and D_n quivers**: Specialized algorithms for these Dynkin types

+**Note**.
+Quite curiously, implementation of module/morphism operations required a *categorical* point of view of them.
+For example, what does it mean to find a kernel of a morphism **f: M → N**?
+Just finding matrices of arrow maps in some of its basis isn't enough.
+We also want to know how the kernel is embedded into **M**.
+Thus, a kernel is not just a module but rather a pair **(ker(f), ı: ker(f) → M)**.

+For just the same reason we don't just have a function for computing a quotient.
+Instead, you'll have to use `cokernel`.
+And every indecomposable projective module comes with the corresponding simple one and the projection onto it.

 ## Installation

 ### Python Package